Tina Campbell Forgave Her Husband for Multiple Infidelities. Should You?

 Whether you decide to stay or you choose to leave, you still need to decide if you will allow the past to dictate your present and future.

 You can't fly with a bunch of weight holding you down.
 So, if you stay in the relationship don't bring up the past and if you leave the relationship don't bring up the past.

 Innovate and move on toward the future.

-Armed with this information you can make new choices that support your desires by beginning to believe that you life is what you make it and only you know what is best for you.
+Armed with this information, you can make new choices that support your desires by beginning to believe that your life is what you make it and only you know what is best for you.
 Choose wisely.